ixiaopan/blog/content/post/linear-regression-02.md

+### Assumption

 It's inevitable to introduce errors when we collect data.
 The error could be systematic errors, human errors or something else.
-We can define the error to be $\epsilon_i$ for each observation.
+We define the error to be $\epsilon_i$ for each observation.

 $$